jbandhauer/pry_into_warbler/README.md

 => true
 ```

+# NOTES

+I know nearly nothing about warbler.
+We use it for our product.
+But, other people set that up.
+I just did this hack to try to emulate that setup we use.
+It may or may not be a reasonable way to do this.

-Note that the 'pry' startup when run in the jar complains a bit.
+The 'pry' startup when run in the jar complains a bit.
 I think that is just due to it not being about to find the file source because the config options I'm using compile the ruby code to classfiles.
 Or, maybe not.